digital-asset/daml/docs/source/daml-finance/getting-started/getting-started.rst

 upon creation: this is because our workflows do not have any knowledge of concrete template implementations.

-Similarly, we define a holding factory which is used within an account to ``Credit`` and ``Debit`` holdings.
+Similarly, we define a holding factory, which is used within an account to ``Credit`` and ``Debit`` holdings.

 .. literalinclude:: code/daml/Scripts/Setup.daml